 Nothing quite says it’s Christmas more than waking up in a traditional chalet and being greeted by a blanket of pristine white snow outside.
 Christmas fans will enjoy a week long “Enchanted Christmas” event either side of December 25th, which includes live shows, giant floodlit snow sculptures and a visit from Santa.
 On Christmas Day, don’t miss the French National Ski School’s Christmas Spectacular, which is followed by an impressive fireworks display that lights up the sky.

 Europe’s most southern ski resort is an unlikely setting for a white Christmas – but due to its high altitude, the Sierra Nevada is blessed with an abundance of snow at this time of year.
 The central village is packed with lively bars and restaurants, and offers stunning views of the surrounding mountains and the city of Granada in the distance.
 In Spain, they celebrate Christmas Day on January 6, where instead of Santa bringing the presents, the Three Kings hold burning torches aloft and ski down the mountain into the village to dish out gifts.

 Anyone else humming Christmas songs in their head now?
 We are!
 If you know of any great resorts that really know how to celebrate Christmas, then let us know on our Facebook page!

-Are you looking to hit the slopes on your next holiday?
+Are you looking to hit the slopes on your next holiday (and are you insured for those winter sports)?
 Why not browse the latest offers on our new travel website or call one of our specialists free on 0800 033 4902 to book your perfect getaway.